Alberta Disability Assistance Program public engagement

 Overview

-The Alberta Disability Assistance Program (ADAP) will be offered in addition to AISH and will empower Albertans with disabilities to pursue fulfilling job opportunities while continuing to receive the financial, medical and personal supports they need.
+The Alberta Disability Assistance Program (ADAP) will empower Albertans with disabilities to pursue fulfilling job opportunities while continuing to receive the financial, health, personal and employment supports they need.

 • Open